avnet-iotconnect/iotc-azurertos-sdk/README.md

 To get started quickly, see the [IoTConnect AzureRTOS SDK STM32L4](https://www.youtube.com/watch?v=kkR9r2D4zBQ) demo video on YouTube.

+If contributing to this project, follow the [contributing guidelines](CONTRIBUTING.md)

 ## Build Instructions

-* Download the project files from Github Actions or Releases pages in this repo.
+* Download the project files from Releases pages in this repo.
+* Alternatively, you can directly clone this repo.
+After cloning, execute [setup-project.sh](scripts/setup-project.sh]).
+On Windows, you will need bash installed with MSYS2 or similar.
 * For STM32L4:
   * Download and install STM32CubeIDE
   * File->Open Projects form File System, navigate to one of the samples, and select all projects in the list.